How to Knit a Name Plaque

 Embroidery

-I used chunky wool for the embroidery for it to stand out more clearly.
+I used chunky wool for the embroidery, so that it may stand out more clearly.

 Count numbers of stitches and rows to pin out the size and position of your letters.